-Area # of 21-m seine hauls # of 40-m seine hauls

-Snook Islands 4 (2 on-shore, 2 offshore) 3

-Grassy Flats 4 (2 on-shore, 2 offshore) .
-3

-Control 4 (2 on-shore, 2 offshore) 3

-Event Total 12 9
+Area 21-m seine 40-m haul seine 183-m haul seine 6.1-m otter trawl Total Central Lake Worth Lagoon Snook Islands 4 (2 on-shore, 2 offshore) 3 0 0 7 Grassy Flats 4 (2 on-shore, 2 offshore) 3 0 0 7 Control 4 (2 on-shore, 2 offshore) 3 0 0 7 Northern Lake Worth Lagoo )n • Munyon/Singer Islands 6 (3 on-shore, 3 offshore) 0 3 4 13 Event Total 18 9 3 4 34

 Task 2: Species identification and sample processing.
 All fish shall be identified and enumerated.
-From each sample, 10 individuals of each fish shall be randomly culled, measured (standard length to nearest mm), but up to 40 fish of rare or economically important species shall be measured (remaining individuals shall be counted by species).
+From each sample, 10 individuals of each species shall be randomly measured (standard length to nearest mm), but up to 40 fish of rare or economically important species shall be measured (remaining individuals shall be counted by species).
 Representative samples shall be returned to the laboratory for quality control purposes; fish not identified to species in the field shall be returned to the laboratory for further identification.

 Task 3&4: Analyses and report writing.
-In addition to providing periodic (quarterly) progress reports and annual reports to Palm Beach County, results shall be shared with local and regional resource management agencies (e.g., U.S. Fish and Wildlife Service, Florida Department of Environmental Protection), and results shall be disseminated in the form of presentations at scientific conferences and/or manuscripts for publication.
+Quarterly progress and Annual data summary reports will be provided to Palm Beach County.
+Additionally, data and results shall be shared with local and regional resource management agencies (e.g., U.S. Fish and Wildlife Service, Florida Department of Environmental Protection), and shall be disseminated in the form of presentations at scientific conferences and/or manuscripts for publication.